Stories

 Small fines for big sewage spills

 Each time there’s a big sewage spill, I get phone calls and e-mail messages from readers and sources who want to know if anyone is going to get in trouble.
 So I did some research and found that most often, the consequences for spilling raw sewage are minimal.
-I blogged about the team effort that went into the story.
-PDF version.
+(2010) PDF version.

 Fear for the Turtle